R.E. at Hillside:

 - Each term, we hold a Celebration of R.E. day.
 Each day has a specific theme that is studied through the 4 religions, Christianity, Islam, Judaism and Hinduism.
 Examples of activities that take place on these days are Bhangra dancing, where a fantastic Indian dancer was invited to school, multi-cultural food tasting, with food provided by the S-o-T catering department and a change around day where the children moved classes each hour to work with different teachers.
 The children particularly enjoy these days and learn a lot.

 Assessment for learning

-The learning outcomes in the Stoke on Trent Agreed Syllabus support teachers at Hillside in assessing whether pupils are on track to meet the end of key stage expectations.
+The learning outcomes in the Stoke on Trent Agreed Syllabus support teachers at Hillside in assessing whether pupils are on track to meet end of key stage expectations.
 Assessment requires teachers to know what individual pupils know and can do.
 The learning outcomes on each key question outline will help teachers to assess this, and to devise appropriate learning activities to enable pupils to secure their understanding and skills.

-Schools need to be able to track the progress of pupils.
+Schools need to be able to track progress of pupils.
 Again, the ‘emerging, expected and exceeding’ outcomes on each key question will allow teachers to track progress across a year group.
 This is because the outcomes have been written to assist pupils in moving towards the end of key stage outcomes, which is why the key question outlines have been linked to recommended year groups.

 R.E. floor books have been introduced in all classrooms, displaying examples of children’s work/photographs and post its.
-Teacher’s use this evidence alongside ongoing observations to make accurate judgments of a child’s progress in R.E.
+Teacher’s use this evidence alongside ongoing observations to make an accurate judgments of a child’s progress in R.E.
 Assessments are then recorded using the Hillside assessment procedure.